webpagepro/react-inbox/README.md

 Then the unread count in the upper right-hand corner is updated<br>
 And when there are 0 unread messages it displays "0 unread messages"<br>
 And when there is 1 unread message it displays "1 unread message"<br>
-And when there's more than 1 unread message it displays "# unread messages"<br>
+And when there's more than 1 unread message it displays "# unread messages"

 <b>Select All Button State</b><br>
 Users should see the state of the select all button change as messages are selected

-When no messages are checked
+When no messages are checked<br>
 Then the "Select All" button is in the "unchecked" state

-When some messages are checked
+When some messages are checked<br>
 Then the "Select All" button is in the "half-checked" state

-When all messages are checked
+When all messages are checked<br>
 Then the "Select All" button is in the "checked" state